 By buckets they amassed the dregs of low fuel tanks and fired a torch to heat the heavy fuel to get them started.
 Two days into the journey they had so many problems with the generator the captain wanted to turn back.
 But the engineer said, “No. We’ll keep these engines running.”

 “It was a real escape story!” said Captain Eddie Max Stovall, III, from Port Isabel, Texas, who heard their pleas for help on Thanksgiving Eve.
 He called them back on his radio and within a few hours had turned it into a rescue story.
-He formed a coalition of locals, the Propeller Club of America and the Int’l Seamans Club to collect $500.00 worth of food and water, which he delivered to them the next morning in his boat.
-Stovall said they were so weak from hunger, “They couldn’t even lift up the heaving line and the gallon of water attached.”
+He formed a coalition of locals, the Propeller Club of the United States and the Int’l Seamans Club to collect $500.00 worth of food and water, which he delivered to them the next morning in his boat.
+Stovall told Good News Network they were so weak from hunger, “They couldn’t even lift up the heaving line and the gallon of water attached.”